Skip to main content

 Vitamin D deficiency treatment

 The main treatment is to take vitamin D supplements.
 This is a form of vitamin D called ergocalciferol or calciferol.
-Vitamin D can be given as an injection or as a medicine (liquid or tablets).
-Your doctor will discuss the dose and the best treatment schedule, depending on your situation, age, severity of the deficiency, etc. Briefly, one of the following may be advised.
+The dose and the best treatment schedule will depend on the situation, age, severity of the deficiency, etc. Briefly, one of the following may be advised.

 High-dose tablets or liquids

 There are different strengths available and a dose may be taken either daily, weekly or monthly.
-This will depend on your situation and on which particular treatment guideline your doctor is using.
+This will depend on the situation and on which particular treatment guideline is being used.
+This high dose may often be temporary to increase the levels to normal and they can then be kept at this level with over-the-counter supplements.

 Because vitamin D is a 'fat-soluble' vitamin, your body can store it, so you do not need to take it every day.
 This is different from water-soluble vitamins such as vitamin C, which you need to consume every day.